 The final form of the semi-analytical approach is independent of the number of frequencies chosen and can therefore be easily solved.

-<>
+The high frequency approximations require computations that can be difficult to achieve due to background and well effects.

 2.2 Fourier Transform